gsteve3/greg-stevens-career/obsvault/career/2022-04-14 Atlassian/postings/810 - Head of Engineering, Identity.md

 	- Somewhat
 - [x] #absolutely **Ability to communicate directly and clearly, with a strong emphasis on careful listening and empathy, and a bias toward action**
 	- See other posting or overall resume for examples.
-	- In fact, I think my resume, git repo, diagram of me in [[career/vendors-tools/obsidian/Excalidraw]], etc. is a great example.
+	- In fact, I think my resume, git repo, diagram of me in [[Excalidraw Standalone and Obsidian Plugin - Open Source Diagramming]], etc. is a great example.
 	- I could be wrong though, please let me know!
 Please!
 Your word holds clout.